 To read about them, click benefits of acupuncture.

-There are thousands of research papers on this, some better than others.
-The World Health Organisation has published a list of diseases which it says acupuncture can help.
+There are thousands of research papers on this.
+The World Health Organisation (WHO) has published a list of diseases which it says acupuncture can help.

 One of our members has done a considerable amount of highly-rated research on when, in what circumstances and how does acupuncture work: http://www.hughmacpherson.com